The Absolute Best Chicken Rub For Smoking

 You simply rub the mix all over the chicken and get to barbecuing!
 It's just that simple.

 The meat will turn out delicious with tons of flavor and anyone who has some will keep going back for second and third helpings.
+There's another recipe if you want some variety!

 Making a rub is incredibly easy and there's no reason not to when the meat turns out perfect and delicious every time.
 Anyone who eats at your barbecue will be coming back for more, wanting to know your secret.